eminboydak/hugo-unicorn/README.md

 # Inject custom content

-Ficurinia supports injecting custom content into the theme.
+Unicorn supports injecting custom content into the theme.
 There are several files you can create in `layouts/partials/inject` that will be included inside the theme in different places.

 | Partial | Placement |
 |---------|-----------|